MuhammadHussain06/ai-inference-overhead-harness/README.md

 Clients send the full `V1..V28` vector regardless of which tier they're targeting — each `/predict/v{n}` endpoint slices the first `n` values it needs, so the same request body works against any tier without the client needing to know each model's exact input size.
+Mock and calibration ignore `features` entirely.

 ## Example Request